 Are you thinking of investing in an applicant tracking system?
 Wondering if it’s the right solution to help streamline your hiring process and refine your candidate selections?
 In this post, we’ll discuss the benefits of applicant tracking systems to help you narrow down the best ATS option for your company.
-We’ll also cover some of their downfalls to be aware of as you make your decision.
+We’ll also cover some of their downfalls to be aware of before deciding.

 What is an Applicant Tracking System?

-An applicant tracking system, or ATS, is a software application that helps organizations manage their recruitment workflows.
-Just as a customer relationship management (CRM) system helps companies track and optimize their interactions with customers, an ATS does the same with candidates.
+An applicant tracking system, or ATS, is a software application that helps organizations manage recruitment workflows.
+Just as a customer relationship management (CRM) system helps companies track and optimize customer interactions, an ATS does the same with candidates.

-An ATS may provide functionality for job posting, application intake, filtering, screening, messaging, interview scheduling, and feedback.
+An ATS provides functionality for job posting, application intake, filtering, screening, messaging, interview scheduling, and feedback.
 It also acts as a database for housing all your hiring-related information and retaining candidate records for the future.

 Benefits of an Applicant Tracking System

-The primary benefit of applicant tracking systems is that when used effectively, they can make life easier, save time, and reduce costs.
+The benefits of applicant tracking systems are that they can make life easier, save time, and reduce costs when used effectively.
 Here are some of the biggest upsides to using an ATS.

 With so many steps in the hiring process—sourcing, screening, interviewing, doing due diligence—the devil is in the details.
 Small, seemingly minor tasks like sending check-in emails take up exponentially more time as the volume of candidates increases.

-Applicant tracking systems can save you major time with features like one-click publishing to all of the top job boards.
-If you normally go to each job website and post your listing manually, this capability alone could save you hours of administrative time on each position.
+Applicant tracking systems can save you significant time with features like one-click publishing to top job boards.
+If you usually go to each job website and post your listing manually, this capability alone could save you hours of administrative time on each position.

-Other tasks that can be automated with an ATS include scheduling interviews, sending follow-up emails, and reminding candidates of incomplete steps in the application process like finishing screening questionnaires or submitting references.
-This adds up to a reduction in labor hours and allows you to focus your energy on the tasks that are most meaningful, like conducting interviews.
+Other tasks that can be automated with an ATS include scheduling interviews, sending follow-up emails, and reminding candidates of preliminary steps in the application process, like screening questionnaires or submitting references.
+This reduces labor hours and allows you to focus your energy on the most meaningful tasks, like conducting interviews.

 An applicant tracking system can be a godsend for turning that pile of 200 resumes into a much more manageable 20.
-With an ATS’ resume screening tools, you can set the minimum threshold for skills, education, or experience required for your job and weed out candidates who don’t meet them.
+With an ATS resume screening tool, you can set the minimum threshold for skills, education, or experience required for your job and weed out candidates who don’t meet them.

-If your hiring process involves multiple recruiters, or if there are several stakeholders who will weigh in on the best candidate, you’ll love the way an ATS facilitates collaboration.
-With a team account, multiple users can access each candidate’s profile and make notes, leave ratings or check where they’re at in the pipeline.
+If your hiring process involves multiple recruiters or if several stakeholders will weigh in on the best candidate, you’ll love the way an ATS facilitates collaboration.
+With a team account, multiple users can access each candidate’s profile and make notes, leave ratings, or check where they are in the pipeline.

 Many ATS programs also have scorecards and rating systems that help standardize feedback on a candidate from multiple parties, something that’s tough to do if you’re collecting notes from each person and trying to weigh them objectively against each other.

 Maintaining consistent touchpoints with your candidates is always a good thing.
-An ATS helps close gaps in your communication with prospects—both those who are top picks and those who have been eliminated from the running.
+An ATS helps close gaps in your communication with prospects between your top picks and those who have been eliminated.

 As a job seeker, nothing gives a worse impression than applying for a position and hearing nothing but crickets.
-Even if you don’t intend to hire a candidate, you owe them the courtesy of a response.
-This is not only a best practice but reflects positively on your employer brand.
-An ATS can help ensure there are no more crickets in your hiring funnel.
+Even if you don’t intend to hire a candidate, you owe them the courtesy of a response – it’s a best practice and reflects positively on your employer brand.

-With an ATS, all your candidates’ data and activity history with your company is within easy reach.
-Maybe a strong candidate wasn’t quite right for the first position they applied for but would be a great fit for something that opens up two months from now.
-Your ATS’ database means you don’t have to start from scratch; it’s easy to go back and pick up where you left off.
+Another benefit of an applicant tracking system is that all your candidates’ data and activity history with your company is within easy reach.
+Maybe an otherwise strong candidate wasn’t quite right for the first position they applied for, but they would be a great fit for something that opens up two months from now.
+Your ATS database means you don’t have to start from scratch; it’s easy to return and pick up where you left off.

 One ATS feature that, in our opinion, doesn’t get its fair share of credit is the analytics capabilities.
-Measuring and analyzing your recruitment metrics on a regular basis is crucial if you want to continuously improve your hiring funnel—and avoid falling behind your competitors.
+Measuring and analyzing your recruitment metrics regularly is crucial to improve your hiring funnel continuously—and avoid falling behind your competitors.

-You should always be seeking out opportunities to improve things like time to hire, cost per hire, and acceptance rate, and an ATS can help you handle this.
+You should always seek opportunities to improve things like time to hire, cost per hire, and acceptance rate, and an ATS can help you handle this.

-It’s no surprise that the primary downfalls of applicant tracking systems mirror those of any technology: they’re not quite a replacement for a human doing the same job.
+Unsurprisingly, the primary downfalls of applicant tracking systems mirror those of any technology: they’re not entirely a replacement for a human doing the same job.
 Here are some of the cons to consider when choosing an ATS.

 Computerized screening can eliminate good candidates

-For the most part, an ATS is going to stick within the boundaries you give it when screening resumes.
-This means some great candidates might get eliminated from the running because they only have, say, four out of the five skills you listed as requirements or they’re one year shy of the number of years of experience you requested.
-Automatic screening can also make it really challenging for nontraditional candidates, like those who are switching fields or getting back into the workforce after taking time off, to make it through.
+For the most part, an ATS will stick within your boundaries when screening resumes.
+This means some great candidates might get eliminated from the running because they only have four of the five skills you listed as requirements or are one year shy of the years of experience you requested.
+Automatic screening can also make it challenging for nontraditional candidates like those switching fields or returning to the workforce after taking time off.

 They’re not immune to technical difficulties

-Have you ever used a printer that, for some reason, just decides not to print (who hasn’t)?
-Sometimes ATS systems experience similar frustrating technical issues.
+Have you ever used a printer that, for some reason, decides not to print (who hasn’t)?
+Sometimes, ATS systems experience similar frustrating technical issues.
 Applications can be rejected, for example, if the scanner doesn’t read them fully.
-Some users report issues with resumes formatted a certain way or even being rejected because the computer can’t read a certain font.
+Some users report problems with resumes formatted a certain way or even being rejected because the computer can’t read a specific font.

 There’s a learning curve

-Like any new program, there’s going to be an adjustment period to get your staff to full proficiency, especially if you’re switching over from a legacy system or currently don’t have any type of system at all.
-You may experience pushback from team members who are perfectly happy doing things the old way or who don’t have time to learn a new system.
+Like any new program, there will be an adjustment period to ramp up your staff to full proficiency, especially if you’re switching over from a legacy system or currently don’t have any system.
+You may experience pushback from team members who are perfectly happy doing things the old way or don’t have time to learn a new system.

 They might require shifts in other technology use

-To give one example, most applicant tracking systems integrate with the user’s digital calendar to facilitate interview scheduling.
-If your whole team doesn’t already use their virtual calendar consistently, this could be an additional hurdle to adopting an ATS program.
+Most applicant tracking systems integrate with the user’s digital calendar to facilitate interview scheduling.
+But, if your whole team doesn’t already use their virtual calendar consistently, this could be an additional hurdle to adopting an ATS program.
 The same goes for integrating with other software you currently use in your recruiting efforts, like your email platform.

 They’re an investment

-Most applicant tracking systems use one of two pricing models: pay per user or pay per position.
-The more robust of a system you need, the more it’s going to cost.
+Most applicant tracking systems use one of two pricing models: pay per user or position.
+The more robust a system you need, the more it will cost.

 According to software review guide Better Buys, ATS programs typically range from $25 per month on the low end to $500 and up per month on the high end.
-You can also expect to shell out more for premium features, like batching tools or hands-on training.
+You can also expect to pay more for premium features, like batching tools or hands-on training.